DisnakeDev/disnake/docs/api.rst

     .. versionchanged:: 2.4

         This is now only dispatched when the bot joins a thread, not when a thread is created.
-        If you want an event for when a thread is created, use :ref:`on_thread_created` instead.
+        If you want an event for when a thread is created, use :ref:`on_thread_create` instead.

     Note that you can get the guild from :attr:`Thread.guild`.